How to Spot Fake People: 11 Signs of Fake Friends and False Behavior

 How do you know if someone is genuine?

-A genuine person is consistent across time, respects your boundaries, tells the truth even when it is uncomfortable, and takes responsibility when they hurt you.
-They do not need to be perfect.
-They need to be real enough that their words, actions, and emotional impact mostly align.
+A sincere person is dependable over time, respects your boundaries, speaks the truth even when it is uncomfortable, and owns up to their mistakes.
+They are not required to be flawless.
+They must be genuine enough for their words, deeds, and emotional impact to largely coincide.

 ↩︎